ege-erdil/ww3-heatmap-improved/README.md

 ## Dependencies

-The data is fetched from Metaculus using the ergo library which is available at https://ergo.ought.org/en/latest/metaculus.html.
+The data is fetched from Metaculus using the ergo library which is available at https://ergo.ought.org/en/latest/metaculus.html along with instructions on how to install it.
 Unfortunately there is currently a problem with the jaxlib dependency of ergo on Windows installations, so if you want to run the script in its entirety and don't have access to a Unix machine, you can use the Colaboratory setup.